Phrase list features in LUIS

 Phrase lists help identify intents by better understanding context

 Use phrase lists for rare, proprietary, and foreign words.
 LUIS may be unable to recognize rare and proprietary words, as well as foreign words (outside of the culture of the app), and therefore they should be added to a phrase list feature.
 This phrase list should be marked non-interchangeable, to indicate that the set of rare words form a class that LUIS should learn to recognize, but they are not synonyms or interchangeable with each other.

 A phrase list feature is not an instruction to LUIS to perform strict matching or always label all terms in the phrase list exactly the same.
 It is simply a hint.
 For example, you could have a phrase list that indicates that "Patti" and "Selma" are names, but LUIS can still use contextual information to recognize that they mean something different in "make a reservation for 2 at patti's diner for dinner" and "give me driving directions to selma, georgia".

 When to use phrase lists instead of list entities

-- In contrast, a list entity explicitly defines every value an entity can take, and only identifies values those that match exactly.
+- A list entity explicitly defines every value an entity can take, and only identifies values that match exactly.
 A list entity may be appropriate for an app in which all instances of an entity are known and don't change often, like the food items on a restaurant menu that changes infrequently.
-In a system in which you want to be able to recognize new instances of an entity, like a meeting scheduler that should recognize the names of new contacts, or an inventory app that should recognize new products, it's better to use another type of entity and then use phrase list features to help guide LUIS to recognize examples of the entity.

 See Add Features to learn more about how to add features to your LUIS app.